glad432/glad432.github.io/README.md

 - [CryptoJS](https://github.com/brix/crypto-js) for cryptographic tasks
 - [SweetAlert2](https://sweetalert2.github.io/) for beautiful popup boxes

-## Tailwind CSS

-This project takes advantage of the [Tailwind CSS](https://tailwindcss.com/) framework, which makes styling and designing web pages faster and more efficient.
-Tailwind CSS provides utility classes that enable you to create beautiful and responsive designs with minimal effort.

-## Monaco Editor

-[Monaco Editor](https://microsoft.github.io/monaco-editor/) is used for code editing in this project.
-Developed by Microsoft, Monaco Editor provides a fast and feature-rich code editing experience.
-It supports a wide range of programming languages and offers advanced editing features.

 ## Python Minification Benefits

 Minifying Python files involves removing unnecessary whitespace, comments, and reducing variable names.
 This process offers several benefits: